Scroll down to read all about:

 These are Club team events which can either be a League Gala or a Friendly/Trophy Gala.

 The Club competes in several leagues and we rely heavily on swimmers to be available for the League events especially – please make every effort to be available if selected.
 The stronger our teams, the more chance of winning and of being promoted to higher Divisions and competing against the bigger Clubs.

 Galas are usually held in a local(-ish) pool on Saturday evenings, and swimmers are selected by the Coaches to swim particular events for the Club.
 Warm-up times are usually 5.30pm – 6.00pm and the events usually finish by about 8.30pm – 9.00pm.

-Gala dates are on the Club noticeboards and also in the Calendar on the website.
-Team sheets will be put up 2 – 3 weeks in advance of each gala and swimmers are expected to inform the club of their availability no later than the Thursday of the week prior to gala date.
+Gala dates are available via the Calendar on the website.
+Teams will be notified via Swimclubmanager in advance of each gala and swimmers are expected to inform the club of their availability no later than the Thursday of the week prior to gala date.

 These are non-team competitions hosted by a Club e.g. Worcester that is “open” to swimmers from any other club to enter.
 They are typically “graded” with qualifying times i.e. swimmers having to meet a minimum standard (faster than time X) while sometimes the ability of swimmers is restricted to a maximum standard too (no faster than time Y)

 There will be wide range of events to choose from e.g. 50m Freestyle to 400m Individual Medley with swimmers not limited to how many races they may enter.
 This is what makes Open Meets so popular as they provide an excellent opportunity to swim lots of races – whereas at a normal gala, you may just get two or three 25m/50m/100m swims for the team.